pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup-offline.md

 ---
-title: Deploy a TiDB Cluster Offline Using TiUP (Experimental)
+title: Deploy a DM Cluster Offline Using TiUP (Experimental)
-summary: Introduce how to deploy a TiDB cluster offline using TiUP.
+summary: Introduce how to deploy a DM cluster offline using TiUP.
 ---

-# Deploy a TiDB Cluster Offline Using TiUP (Experimental)
+# Deploy a DM Cluster Offline Using TiUP (Experimental)

 > **Warning:**
 >
 > Using TiUP to deploy a DM cluster offline is still an experimental feature.
 It is **NOT** recommended to use this feature in production.

-This document describes how to deploy a TiDB cluster offline using TiUP.
+This document describes how to deploy a DM cluster offline using TiUP.

 ## Step 1: Prepare the TiUP offline component package